-Most of the Least Developed Countries (LDCs) in the SADC Sub-region ratified the Stockholm Convention on Persistent Organic Pollutants (POPs) and have also prepared their National Implementation Plans (NIPs) to implement the Convention.
+Most of the Least Developed Countries (LDCs) in the COMESA Sub-region have ratified the Stockholm Convention on Persistent Organic Pollutants (POPs) and have also prepared their National Implementation Plans (NIPs) to implement the Convention.
 The NIPs of these countries have established preliminary inventories of POPs chemicals, identified technical, regulatory and institutional barriers to Stockholm Convention implementation.
-Prior to submission to the Convention Secretariat, NIPs were endorsed by the respective participating Governments of the SADC Sub-region.
+Prior to submission to the Convention Secretariat, respective NIPs were endorsed by the respective Governments of the LDCS/COMESA Sub-region.

-The preparations of the NIPs are essential and indispensable prerequisites for the smooth implementation of the SC in the LDCs of the SADC Sub-region.
+The preparations of the NIPs are essential and indispensable prerequisites for the smooth implementation of the Stockholm Convention in the LDCs of the COMESA Sub-region.
 In order to efficiently and effectively implement the NIP, the creation of an overall enabling environment is required by addressing cross-cutting and overarching regulatory and institutional issues in a systematic manner.

-The proposed Project has been prepared with the active participation of the LDCs/SADC Member states.
-The project design is consistent with the priority activities set in the NIPs and with the poverty reduction strategies and Millennium Development Goals (MDG) of the LDCs/SADC member states.
-The project, being a capacity building, will create a regulatory and institutional enabling environment that will greatly facilitate the cost-effective implementation of the Stockholm Convention.
+The proposed project has been prepared with the active participation of the COMESA/LDCs member states.
+The project design is consistent with the priority actions/activities set in the NIPs as well as the poverty reduction strategies and Millennium Development Goals (MDGs) of the COMESA/LDCs subregion.
+The proposed project being a capacity building project will create a regulatory and institutional enabling environment that will greatly facilitate the cost-effective implementation of the Stockholm Convention.

+Approved.

-Approved: Signature: Date: Name and title:
+Арргочеа .
+Signature: Date: Name and title:

-On behalf of
+On behalf of the Governments of

+Burundi

+Djibouti

+D.R.
+Congo

+Ethiopia

+Rwanda

+Sudan

+Uganda

 On behalf of UNIDO: